mrbotchi-team/mrbotchi/README.md

 ===
 ***Let's get everything in your hand!***

-MrBotchi is federated social networking server **for single-user.** Since it exists within the Fediverse, It can communicate with other social networking platforms such as Mastodon, Misskey and Pleroma.
+MrBotchi is federated microblogging platform **for single-user.** Since it exists within the Fediverse, It can communicate with other social networking platforms such as Mastodon, Misskey and Pleroma.

 ## What is the "Botchi"?
 It's a word that means "people without friends" in Japanese.